For most healthy adults, the Department of Health and Human Services recommends these exercise guidelines:

-As a general goal, aim for at least 30 minutes of physical activity every day.
-If you want to lose weight or meet specific fitness goals, you may need to exercise more.
+As a general goal, aim for at least 30 minutes of moderate physical activity every day.
+If you want to lose weight, maintain weight loss or meet specific fitness goals, you may need to exercise more.
 Want to aim even higher?
-You can achieve more health benefits, including increased weight loss, if you ramp up your exercise to 300 minutes a week.
+You can achieve more health benefits if you ramp up your exercise to 300 minutes or more a week.

 Reducing sitting time is important, too.
-The more hours you sit each day, the higher your risk of metabolic problems, even if you achieve the recommended amount of daily physical activity.
+The more hours you sit each day, the higher your risk of metabolic problems, which can impact your health and longevity, even if you achieve the recommended amount of daily physical activity.

 Short on long chunks of time?
 Even brief bouts of activity offer benefits.
-For instance, if you can't fit in one 30-minute walk, try three 10-minute walks instead.
+For instance, if you can't fit in one 30-minute walk during the day, try a few five-minute walks instead.
+Any activity is better than none at all.
 What's most important is making regular physical activity part of your lifestyle.

 See more Expert Answers

 - Physical Activity Guidelines for Americans.
 2nd ed.
 U.S. Department of Health and Human Services. https://health.gov/paguidelines/second-edition.
 Accessed Dec.
 4, 2018.

 - Laskowski ER (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Dec.
 6, 2018.

 - AskMayoExpert.
 Aerobic exercise.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2016.